hmis-tools/hmis-api-server/INSTALL.md

 2. Save the property file in some directory location, for example `D:\Temp`.

-3. Locate your Tomcat folder and find the conf directory.
+3. Locate your Tomcat folder, find the conf directory and locate context.xml

 4. Add the following line in the `<Context></Context>`